-The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
+The accompanying condensed consolidated financial statements include the accounts of the Company, its wholly owned subsidiaries, and its equity investment in an unconsolidated joint venture.
 The Company presents the portion of any equity it does not own but controls (and thus consolidates) as noncontrolling interest.
 Noncontrolling interest in the Company includes the LTIP Units that have been granted to directors, officers and affiliates of the Company and the OP Units held by third parties.
 Refer to Note 5 - "Equity" and Note 7 - "Stock-Based Compensation" for additional information regarding the OP Units and LTIP Units.